ferdaarikan/beatstep-remote/README.md

 I tried to keep the Arturia naming for knobs as much as I can though I am open to any new naming suggestions.
 Currently knobs are named as below.
 Probably you won't see those names unless you are experimenting with the ```.remotemap``` file.

+## Usage
+You can follow any of the Reason standard codec/remotemap installation steps.
+This is generally copying the folders into ```Remote``` directory under Reason installation or data folders depending on your OS.

 ### Knob Names
 1)  preset
 2)	cut